sumanj/frankencert/README.md

     - `rootCA_key_cert.pem`: private key and self-signed cert of a sample CA that can be used for signing frankencerts.
     - `create_new_ca.sh`: a script for creating new CA with a self-signed cert.
-      It creates the output cert and private key in rootCA.pem (requires OpenSSL).
+      It creates the output cert and private key in `rootCA.pem` (requires OpenSSL).
     - `test_ssl_server.py`: a SSL/TLS sample server for serving frankencerts
       to SSL clients
     - `sample_seed_certs.tar.gz`: Some sample certs that may be used as seeds for frankencert generation.
-    - `sample_franken.conf`: A sample config file that can be used to tune different parameters of the frankencer generation process.
+    - `sample_franken.conf`: A sample config file that can be used to tune different parameters of the frankencert generation process.